brandonkal/linaria/docs/BENEFITS.md

 Many CSS-in-JS libraries parse the CSS string using a custom parser on the client.
 This increases the bundle size (albeit slightly) due to the inclusion of the parser.
 In addition, the CSS cannot be parsed until the JavaScript code is parsed and executed, which can be noticable, especially on low-end devices and bigger JS bundles.

 Linaria is unique in the sense that it doesn't need a runtime to work.
-Styles are parsed, evaluated and generated at build time and no extra parsing is needed on the client.
+Styles are parsed, evaluated, and generated at build time and no extra parsing is needed on the client.

 ### 3. No style duplication on Server Side Render

 When you do SSR, the rendered CSS is downloaded in addition to the CSS you wrote in JS files.
 This is a waste of precious bandwidth and further increases the download and browser parsing size.

 For component based CSS in JS libraries, rendering same the component with different props can lead to duplicating the same set of styles multiple times.
 It doesn't matter on the client side, but will increase the size of the rendered CSS when doing SSR.
-It may not matter in most cases, but in cases where you are rendering a large list of elements with tiny differences in styles, it can quickly add up.
+It may not matter for most cases, but when rendering a large list of elements with tiny differences in styles, this can quickly add up.

 Linaria produces only one rule set per declaration, and any dynamic differences are taken care of using CSS variables.
 This means no duplication, which is great for reducing bundle size.

 ### 4. Catch errors early due to build-time evaluation

 When you interpolate invalid values in Linaria (for example NaN in styles), you'll get a build-time error.
-So you don't accidentally ship bugs into production and realize it later.
+In this way, you can avoid accidentally shipping bugs into production only to realize it later.

 Paired with TypeScript and [csstyper](https://www.npmjs.com/package/eslint-plugin-csstyper), you can catch even more errors that stylelint alone will miss.
 For example: